 Sometimes forcible spraying with clear water will dislodge them, and neem insecticide sprays usually put an end to them, but once in a while I’ve had to resort to the solution of taking a thrip-free cutting and discard the main plant.

-My County Agent tells me that the standard controls used by farmers are not designed for indoor use, so I’ve just had to put up with them, more or less, taking cuttings when the thrips get too plentiful, and waiting for cool weather when they disappear.
+My County Agent tells me that the standard pest control used by farmers are not designed for indoor use, so I’ve just had to put up with them, more or less, taking cuttings when the thrips get too plentiful, and waiting for cool weather when they disappear.

 Aphids – Pesky, Troublesome Pests We Call Plant Lice

-Aphids are such a well-known pest that they probably need no description.
+Aphids are such a well-known or common pests, they probably need no description.

-Their favorite dining-area is the succulent terminal growth of almost any plant, and of course their juice-sucking activities promptly put the plant on the sick-list.
+The favorite dining-area of the aphid is the succulent terminal growth of almost any plant.
+Their juice-sucking activities promptly put the plant on the sick-list.

-Aphids are most plentiful in the summer, when they seem to ride indoors on the breeze (or on your clothes or on plants you bring in), but they can be hosed off into the sink or killed easily with a malathion or all-natural neem oil spray.
+Aphids are most plentiful in the summer, when they seem to ride indoors on the breeze (or on your clothes or on plants you bring in).
+There are several ways of getting rid of aphid pests but they can be hosed off into the sink or killed easily with a malathion or all-natural neem oil spray.

 No article on house plant insects would be complete without a few words on springtails.